 - Last but not least (drum roll please… 🥁), data remains key.
 Users now are not only able to better control how much data of theirs you are able to access, they will also be able to see how exactly you are utilising it.
 A push towards greater transparency as well as responsible tracking and use of data ahead of time will only help to further strengthen your relationship with your users.

 If you want to find out more about the upcoming launch of iOS 15 or you have any app marketing questions feel free to reach out to the Yodel Mobile Growth Team.
-Additionally you sign up to our newsletter for exclusive industry updates and app marketing insights.
+Additionally you sign up to our newsletter for exclusive industry updates and app marketing insights from the ASO Agency of the Year.
 Want to find out more about optimising your app?
 Make sure to subscribe to our Mastering Mobile Marketing video series.
 Follow us on LinkedIn, chat with us on Twitter @yodelmobile, and join our #AppMarketingUK LinkedIn group.